 KAPITI COAST DISTRICT COUNCIL

-Kapiti Coast District Council appointed DGSE as their Architect following an invitation to provide a Concept Design proposal for this project.
-Upon appointment, the initial project brief was jointly reviewed to ensure the cost of the completed development could be contained within approved project budgets.
+The project for the Kapiti Coast District Council came about through a request for a Concept Design Proposal from the council.
+Following formal appointment, the initial project brief was jointly reviewed to ensure the cost of the completed development could be contained within approved project budgets.

 KCDC had operated from somewhat tired and cramped conditions that were not publicly accessible.
 The project afforded opportunity to address significant operational deficiencies and in a location that would become the gateway to the future Civic heart on the Kapiti Coast.